← Back to 史記

 60

 In the sixth year, initially, the wife of Tang Gong was beautiful.
 When Tang Gong died, Cui Zhu took her.
 Duke Zhuang had relations with her and frequently went to the Cui clan.
 He took Cui Zhu's hat and bestowed it on people.
 The attendant said: 'It is not permissible.'
 Cui Zhu was angered.
 Taking advantage of his attack on Jin, he wanted to jointly plot with Jin to attack Qi but did not get the opportunity.
 Duke Zhuang once whipped the eunuch Jia Ju.
 Jia Ju again served and, for Cui Zhu, spied on the duke to avenge his grudge.
-In the fifth month, the lord of Ju courted Qi, and Qi feasted him on the day Jia Xu.
+In the fifth month, the lord of Ju courted Qi, and Qi feasted him on the day jiaxu.
 Cui Zhu claimed illness and did not handle affairs.
-On Yi Hai, the duke inquired about Cui Zhu's illness and then followed Cui Zhu's wife.
+On yihai, the duke inquired about Cui Zhu's illness and then followed Cui Zhu's wife.
 Cui Zhu's wife entered the chamber, and together with Cui Zhu, she closed the door and did not exit.
 The duke embraced a pillar and sang.
 The eunuch Jia Ju blocked the duke's followers and entered, closed the door, and Cui Zhu's followers held weapons and rose from the middle.
 The duke ascended the platform and requested reconciliation, but it was not permitted.
 He requested an alliance, but it was not permitted.
 He requested to commit suicide in the temple, but it was not permitted.
 All said: 'Your minister Zhu is ill and cannot listen to the commands.
 It is close to the duke's palace.
 The attendant ministers contended and rushed to those who had licentious ones.
 We do not know two commands.'
 The duke leaped over the wall, and they shot and hit the duke's thigh.
 The duke fell back, and then they assassinated him.
 Yan Ying stood outside Cui Zhu's gate and said: 'If the lord dies for the altars of the soil, then die for him.
 If the lord flees for the altars of the soil, then flee for him.
 If he dies or flees for himself, and it is not for the sake of his private intimates, who dares to undertake it!'
-The gate opened and he entered, pillowed the duke's corpse and cried, made three leaps, and exited.
+The gate opened, and he entered, pillowed the duke's corpse, cried, leapt three times, and went out.
 People said to Cui Zhu: 'You must kill him.'
 Cui Zhu said: 'He is the hope of the people.
 Release him and you will get the people.'

 61

-On Ding Chou, Cui Zhu established Duke Zhuang's younger brother from a different mother, Chujiu.
+On dingchou, Cui Zhu established Duke Zhuang's younger brother from a different mother, Chujiu.
 This was Duke Jing.
-Duke Jing's mother was the daughter of Shu Sun Xuan Bo of Lu.
+Duke Jing's mother was the daughter of Shusun Xuan Bo of Lu.
 Duke Jing was established, with Cui Zhu as the right minister and Qing Feng as the left minister.
 The two ministers feared that chaos would arise, and then together with the people of the state, they made an alliance and said: 'Those who do not side with Cui and Qing will die!'
 Yan Zi faced heaven and said: 'What Ying does not obtain, only those who are loyal to the lord and benefit the altars of the soil will I follow!'
 He was not willing to make the alliance.
 Qing Feng wanted to kill Yan Zi, but Cui Zhu said: 'He is a loyal minister.
 Release him.'
 The grand scribe of Qi wrote and said: 'Cui Zhu assassinated Duke Zhuang.'
 Cui Zhu killed him.
 His younger brother again wrote, and Cui Zhu again killed him.
 The younger brother again wrote, and Cui Zhu then released him.

 62